kelmp/nets213-final/README.md

 In order to train the model we need to during all of the MTurk data into a CSV that can be read into the model.
 We also need to ensure there are no duplicates, sentences are correctly structured, and may possibly perform NLP operations to sanitize the data.
-Our current rough implementation is in `src/aggregation2.py`.
+Our implementation is in `src/aggregation2.py`.
+Additionally, we needed to aggregate the raw data into training data.
+Our implementation is found in `training-data-processor`

 ### Trained Model